ml6team/AISO-workshop/README.md

 4. Think about what your function should return.
 Raw text?
 A summary?
 How will the agent use it?
 5. Remember: the **docstring** tells the agent when to use the tool.
 Make it clear that this tool is for PDF files.
 6. Register the tool in `agent.py` just like you did with the calculator.
-7. Test with a question that uses a PDF attachment (e.g., question 8 or 9 in the benchmark):
+7. Test with a question that uses a PDF attachment (questions 5–9):
    ```bash
    uv run python evaluate.py --question 8
    ```